 You have a cockroach problem because cockroaches have discovered sources of food on your property.
 Things like trash cans, compost piles, pet food, and outdoor eating areas can attract cockroaches to your yard.
 Once in your yard, they will likely find their way into your house while foraging for more food.
 Things like spills, crumbs, and dirty dishes act as food sources for hungry cockroaches.

-People also introduce cockroaches indoors on potted plants, in delivery boxes, or in used appliances or electronics that harbor these pests.
+People also introduce cockroaches indoors on potted plants, delivery boxes, or used appliances or electronics that harbor these pests.

 Where will I find cockroaches?

 Where cockroaches prefer to live depends on their species, as shown below:

 German cockroaches like to live inside.
 They are a significant pest concern in homes, restaurants, grocery stores, and food is prepared or stored anywhere else.
 These roaches prefer warm, humid environments, and you'll often find them in kitchens and bathrooms.

 Oriental cockroaches are sometimes called "water bugs" because they prefer to live in very damp areas.
 Outside, they live around sewers and under piles of debris.
 Inside, these roaches hide in basements, crawl spaces, and bathrooms around toilets and bathtub drains.